 For the research opportunity described, please indicate your plan for mentoring the undergraduate.
 As part of that plan, provide a timeline of the interaction you propose for you and the undergraduate you will be mentoring.
 If there are any special considerations you think would benefit an undergraduate in the proposed research, such as specific orientations to research materials or techniques, mention them, and indicate whether you know of resources available that might be used by the undergraduate to receive this support (for example, library workshops on using article databases; online tutorials in specific research methods; etc.).

 Jake Sheynin, the undergraduate student with whom I will be conducting this work, has been a dedicated and productive research assistant in my lab for over a year.
-Thus far, he has primarily been responsible for data collection (i.e., testing human participants on a variety of experimental tasks) and some programming and analysis.
-In the proposed project, he would have more independence and involvement in the experiments from the initial design onward.
+Thus far, he has primarily been responsible for data collection (i.e., testing human participants on a variety of experimental tasks) and some small programming and analysis tasks.
+In the proposed project, he will have a more independence and involvement in the experiments from the initial design onward.
 In fact, Jake has already been involved in the development of the project proposal, and we have read and discussed some relevant background literature together.

 To get a head start on the project so that we can begin collecting data at the beginning of summer 2014, Jake and I will submit a protocol to the Committee for Protection of Human Subjects (the Institutional Review Board for UC Berkeley) sometime in mid-spring 2014.
 Jake has already completed the necessary training and is certified to collect data from human subjects.

-During the first few weeks of the summer 2014 fellowship (by mid-June), we would recruit participants from UC Berkeley’s Department of Music and the San Francisco Conservatory of Music.
-To gain experience designing and programming behavioral experiments, Jake would write the code to administer instructions, play different pitches, collect video data, organize the data using data structures, and analyze and visualize it.
-We would aim to finish tweaking the experimental design and collecting data by mid-July and would spend the final few weeks analyzing and visualizing the data and preparing it for presentations within Berkeley and possibly a conference abstract to submit to larger scientific meetings.
+During the first few weeks of the summer 2014 fellowship (by mid-June), we will recruit participants from UC Berkeley’s Department of Music and the San Francisco Conservatory of Music.
+To gain experience designing and programming behavioral experiments, Jake will write the code to administer instructions, play different pitches, collect video data, organize the data using data structures, and analyze and visualize it.
+I will oversee his work to ensure that he is completing these tasks correctly, and provide any support he needs to do so.
+We aim to finish tweaking the experimental design and collecting data by mid-July and will spend the final few weeks analyzing and visualizing the data and preparing it for presentations within Berkeley and larger scientific meetings.

-Jake would have access to multiple online resources (including widely-used tutorials, video demonstrations, and developer documentation) for programming in the MATLAB and Python languages and would have weekly meetings with me to discuss programming style and any challenges that arise.
-Of course, he would also have access to online resources for finding and downloading scientific journal articles, including the UC Berkeley library system and PubMed.
-Jake would also participate in my lab’s weekly group meetings and would be asked to give a presentation on our project at some point during the summer.
+Jake will have access to multiple online resources (including widely-used tutorials, video demonstrations, and developer documentation) for programming in the MATLAB and Python languages and will have weekly meetings with me to discuss programming style and any challenges that arise.
+Of course, he will also have access to online resources for finding and downloading scientific journal articles, including the UC Berkeley library system and PubMed.
+Jake will also participate in my advisor’s (Dr. Michael Silver) weekly group meetings and will be asked to give a presentation on our project at some point during the summer.

 3. Research Budget and Budget Justification(Please limit your response to 500-1000 words, 1-2 pages, single spaced, 12-point font.)